MoleMan1024/audiowagon/docs/index.markdown

 ![Permission popup](/img/allow_access.jpg)

 - If you have installed the app for the first time, you have to do the following 3 extra steps: you get a warning that you need to accept the legal disclaimer in the settings.
-Open the AudioWagon settings using the gear icon.
+Open the AudioWagon settings using the respective icon (looks like a gear or some horizontal sliders).

 ![Legal disclaimer not agreed](/img/legal_disclaimer_not_agreed.jpg)